Jupiter’s moon Europa could be suitable for life, research says - NewsBreak

 AUSTIN, Texas ( KXAN ) — The outer layer of one of Jupiter’s moons, Europa, is solid ice and strong evidence supports an ocean flowing below.
 New research led by the University of Texas at Austin is showing how oxygen could be making its way into the ocean — providing a link to the possibility of alien life there.

-They discovered this brine, or salt water, percolates through the 10-15 mile thick ice within these channels.
-It’s a mechanism that could provide significant amounts of oxygen to the internal ocean, according to lead researcher Marc Hesse, a professor at UT’s School of Geosciences and Department of Geological Sciences.Millry man killed in Sunday morning crash
+They discovered this brine, or saltwater percolates through the 10-15 mile thick ice within these channels.
+It’s a mechanism that could provide significant amounts of oxygen to the internal ocean, according to lead researcher Marc Hesse, a professor at UT’s School of Geosciences and Department of Geological Sciences.Click here to find the full research study, including a plain language summary.

 At the high end of the estimates, the amount of oxygen making its way to Europa’s ocean could be comparable to the amount of oxygen in Earth’s ocean, according to Steven Vance, a research scientist at NASA’s Jet Propulsion Laboratory, or JPL, and group supervisor of its Planetary Interiors and Geophysics Group.